 The photograph below shows Rhododendron macrophyllum, a shrub or small tree that grows in parts of the Coast Redwood forests.
 This plant's range extends north into Oregon, Washington. slightly over the border into Canada, and south towards Monterey County, California.
 Most people call it a shrub, and the size can be just a few feet.
-But the tallest are upwards of 35 feet tall vertical, or 40 feet horizontal if they lean over.
+But the tallest are upwards of 35 feet tall.
 And the name Rhododendron means "Rose (Rhodo) Tree (dendron)".
-Scroll beneath the photo for more information about viewing and photographing.
-Personally, I really like the dark bright pink buds of the closed flowers, and prefer Rhodies with both buds and open flowers on the truss.
-These Coast Rhododendron are different from Rhododendron occidentale, or Western Azalea (very fragrant) which also grows in the region.
-There is little resemblance between the two species for leaf size and the flower truss.

 There are good years and and poor years for viewing Rhododendron macrophyllum blossoms.
 One of the worst years was 2010, and one of the best years was 2009.
 Typically, Late May to mid June is the premium time to view and photograph these Rhododendrons.
 Lower elevation plants can sometimes bloom later than higher some in higher elevations.

-It's going to depend on variables of winter and spring weather conditions, including cloud cover and how the Rhododendrons "perceive" day-length.
-The amount and length of light during daytime(s) affects the flowering of plants.
+It's going to depend on variables of winter and spring weather conditions, including cloud cover and how the Rhododendrons respond to day-length.
+The amount and length of light during daytimes affects the flowering of plants.
 The amount and frequency of cloud cover can alter this, especially under the shade and cover of tall Coast Redwoods along the coast.
 So the target is the last 2 weeks of May & first 2 weeks of June: but possible 2 to 3 week variation some years.
 One person aptly described it as a crapshoot.

 If you are early in the season, and desperate for just one shot of like one flower, a few Rhododendrons on Hy.
 199, about 1 or 2 miles west of the Jedediah Smith redwoods campground, bloom weeks earlier than most everywhere else.
 I keep seeing them year after year in the same area.
 Just a few nice flower trusses far in advance.
 Parking is skinny, so be careful.
 But they are right in view, driving by.